-Modernization of the Commodit Exchange Act and Where Fuel Prices Fit In
+Modernization of the Commodity Exchange Act and Where Energy Prices Fit In

 What the CEA legislation is.
 It is an effort to update U.S. laws so that U.S. markets can benefit from the efficiencies created by technology and compete globally.
 If our laws do not allow technology to develop, the markets will simply move overseas where the technology can evolve.

 What the CEA legislation is NOT.
 It is not an effort to deregulate a regulated market or activity.
 Right now institutional investors and dealers in energy and metal derivative products buy and sell without CFTC regulation, talking to each other by phone.
-They were doing this a year ago when gas was below $1 a gallon.
+They were doing this a year ago when gasoline was below $1 a gallon.

 What the CEA legislation would do.
 It would allow the activity which is now taking place by phone to be conducted on an electronic trading platform with appropriate safeguards against fraud and manipulation.